 Computer scientists design and build software, send data over networks, store information in databases, solve cybersecurity problems and address challenges in wireless and handheld devices, robotics and computer vision.
 Students leave SCE with a foundation in algorithmic thinking and modeling.
 They graduate to a robust job market that will experience growth into the next decade, according to the U.S. Bureau of Labor Statistics.

 Bachelor of Science in Computer Science (BSCS)

 A BSCS degree teaches students to develop technology infrastructure, including operating systems, browsers, applications, software or networking.
 The BSCS degree program is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.

 Bachelor of Arts in Computer Science (BACS)

-The BACS degree prepares for a career path where the student contributes to advancing infrastructures tailored for specific areas, often outside the core areas of computer science.
-It is popular with students interested in a dual major Bachelor's degree, which allows students to graduate with 120 credit hours and satisfy the degree requirements in two fields, such as education or mathematics.
+A BACS degree teaches students to advance technology infrastructure tailored for specific areas, often outside the core areas of computer science.
+It is popular with students who are interested in a dual-major bachelor’s degree, which allows students to graduate with 120 credit hours and satisfy the degree requirements in two fields, such as education or mathematics.

 A minor in computer science offers a strong technical background in computer science for students who want to advance technical infrastructure.Admission Requirements Transfer Admission Requirements Where Computer Scientists Work

 - Software companies